Shepard scores 5 in opening victory for Saintes

-Despite Shepard scoring a hat trick in the first 20 minutes, St. Albert only led 3-0 at halftime.
+Despite Shepard scoring a hat trick in the first 20 minutes, St. Albert only led 3-0 at halftime against its Hawkeye 10 Conference opponent.
 But freshman Ella Klusman placed two shots in the back of the net and junior Mallory Daley scored once in the second half to extend the lead.
 Those goals combined with two more from Shepard gave the Saintes an 8-0 advantage

 Creston avoided the shutout with a penalty kick in the 72nd minute.